CSTARS/spatial-cimis/README.md

 # Development CIMIS Processor

-These instructions are for setting up the spatial CIMIS program for either Ubuntu (UCD) or Red Hat / Fedora (DWR) based servers.
+These instructions are for setting up the spatial CIMIS program on the GOES processing server.

 Spatial CIMIS is run primarily with the GRASS GIS program.
-However, there are some additional steps that need to take place.
+Additional steps are required to acquire the raw GOES data.

 ## Install GRASS7

-### GrassModules

-### Grass database, ~/gdb

 ## Install Spatial CIMIS

+Download the Spatial CIMIS GRASS initial database and processing scripts.
 ```
 sudo su - cimis
 git clone -b GOES-16-17 https://github.com/CSTARS/spatial-cimis